KentenRoth/100DaysOfCode/README.md

 Today was a good day.
 I finished off my blog and planned on publishing it Sunday or Monday.
 I spent some time working on my photo-site and concluded that I did not currently like how my design was turning out.
 So after a couple of hours of working on it, I called it a day and went back to the drawing board of how I wanted it to look.
 I have a new look I want to go with, so I will start that up on Sunday.
 Overall even with the design change, I feel like I did some stuff and was successful today.

 ---

+Day 20

+Today has been incredibly frustrating.
+I know what I want to do, but getting it done has not been happening.
+I need to take a break from coding for the day and just read.
+So I am going to possibly be done coding for the day and off my computer.
+I still might jump on later to do stuff and try a couple of things, but I won't be spending hours looking to figure things out as I have been.
+I hope I can get a decent amount of reading done.
+I want to finish the book I have been reading, and then I can focus on Clean Code.

+---